microsoft/code-with-engineering-playbook/docs/source-control/git-guidance/readme.md

 ### Reverting and deleting commits

-To "undo" a commit, run the following two commands: `git revert` and `git reset`. `git revert` creates a new commit that undoes commits while `git reset` allows to delete commits entirely from the commit history.
+To "undo" a commit, run the following two commands: `git revert` and `git reset`. `git revert` creates a new commit that undoes commits while `git reset` allows deleting commits entirely from the commit history.

 > If you have committed secrets/keys, `git reset` will remove them from the commit history!